 Painted metal: Usually spray painted rather than powder coated.
 Less durable.
 The finish chips more easily.
 Avoid unless you specifically want a distressed or vintage look that improves with wear.

 Your finish choice should match your space and use intensity.
 High-traffic office?
 Powder-coated metal.
 Home office with design priorities?
 Wood veneer or high-quality laminate.
+Add complementary pieces like leather desk pads to elevate the overall aesthetic.

 Security Features Beyond Basic Locks